 Field Recording Mastering Rules

 I believe in preserving nature sounds so I work tirelessly to discover locations where true natural soundscapes can still be heard.
 Since I work to preserve endangered natural soundscapes, I want the listener to hear the sounds as if they were present themselves.
+A "natural soundscape" is a pristine soundscape devoid of all human-generated sound.

 - Rule 1: Field recordings including any human-generated sounds (i.e. planes, cars, and distant generators) must be thrown out.
 These sounds cannot be removed in Izotope's RX.